With the Premier League campaign completed, Ladbrokes assesses every team's season, giving grades based on expectations and performance.

 The first of the sides promoted from the second tier last season, Ipswich knew that survival was the only goal for their first Premier League campaign since the 2001/02 season - but their fate was sealed long before the season ended.

-Now preparing for another season in the Championship, Ipswich's young squad has found adapting to the top flight more difficult than many people would've expected, managing just four wins so far.
+Now preparing for another season in the Championship, Ipswich's young squad found adapting to the top flight more difficult than many people would've expected, managing just four wins so far.

 Grade: E